 Committing to a go-live date that’s too soon after implementation may cause the main project managers and implementation team to feel less confident in the system’s readiness.
 Spending time on testing allows even more people to become comfortable using the system, while also helping to stoke confidence across the board.
 When everyone can agree that ample time has been spent on testing the new HRIS, go-live is apt to be more comfortable.

 Testing HR software costs time and money, but can save time, money, and headaches down the road.
 The best way to make sure that adequate time is devoted to testing is to designate a certain amount of time for just that at the very beginning of the project.
 If other problems creep up, be careful to still reserve an appropriate amount of time for testing.

-Selecting the right HRIS will make testing go smoother and bring you to the go-live date faster.
+Selecting the right HRIS software will make testing go smoother and bring you to the go-live date faster.
 Visiting our HR software match page will help you on your way to your perfect HRIS.